BoolPurist/GeneralEventTarget/tutorials/How-To.md

 animal.fireEvent("click");
 ```

-Example of the usage of the general event object provided by the module provided for every callback function
+Example of the usage of the general event object provided by the module provided for every callback function.
-Here are the following properties of the event object in action:
+Here are the following properties of the event object used:

 - event.publisher: Reference to the publisher of the event
 - event.args: Array of arguments provided by the publisher via the rest parameter in the function fireEvent